courtney-palmer/Employ_Ease/README.md

 ### Step-by-Step Installation

-1. **Open Command Line Interface**: Navigate to the directory where the Employ_Ease project folder is located.
+1. **Open Command Line Interface**:  Open your preferred CLI and navigate to the directory where the Employ_Ease project folder is located.

 2. **Install the Project**: